TG-Techie/CodeRypl/README.md

 # CodeRypl
-A code-replacements graphical user interface to make editng code replacements quicker
+A code-replacements graphical user interface to make editing replacements quick and easy